tlind15/SCM_543/README.txt

   -The user must supply a valid location to copy from.
   -The directory where the repository is to be created must be valid and already exist.
   -Assumes user gives all inputs to the GUI (does not leave any fields blank).
+  -Compiles but doesn't include neccesary .jar file at runtime from command line.
+Works perfect in IDE however